 The nature of intentional attacks against civilians in the world is mutating.
-Specifically, mass atrocity is transitioning from ‘state-centric and rebel-involved perpetration toward a murkier world of subterranean atrocity”, writes Charles Anderton.
+Specifically, mass atrocities are transitioning from ‘state-centric and rebel-involved perpetration toward a murkier world of subterranean atrocities”, writes Charles Anderton.

 This characterisation of subterranean atrocity is ‘empirically referent,’ ie, one can use data and case studies to see if the elements that constitute subterranean atrocity are ascending or descending over time.

 The Political Instability Task Force Worldwide Atrocities (PITF-W) data set tracks intentional attacks against civilians in which fatalities are as ‘low’ as five per incident.

 According to PITF-W data, small scale attacks against civilians worldwide rose from 979 for the period 1997-1999 to 5,329 between 2014-2016.

 A second aspect of subterranean atrocity is also apparent in the data; The per cent of small scale attacks against civilians by unknown perpetrators rose from 14.9% during 1997-1999 to 71.6%by 2014-2016.

 Another critical characteristic of subterranean atrocity is attacks against civilians by non-state groups.